Picard groups and duality for Real Morava $E$-theories: The Picard group of EnhC2

-and hence all the classes with $\ell \equiv 1 \pmod 2$ die on the $\E_3$-page of the additive spectral sequence.
+die on the $\E_3$-page of the additive spectral sequence.
 By the comparison tool \cite[5.2.4]{ms_pic} we can import these $d_3$-differentials whenever the classes lie in filtration degree greater than 4, i.e., when $4\ell -1 \ge 4$.
 We conclude we can import all these $d_3$-differentials except the differential originating in filtration degree 3 (corresponding to $\ell = 1$).